leftlogic/ffconf/src/articles/cfp.md

 <a class="pill pill-cta" href="https://ffconf.org/cfp-apply">Apply now</a>

-## When will you hear back?
+## Deadline for submissions and when will you hear back?

+In short, **there is no deadline for submission**.
 It takes me a long time to process and decide on CFPs, so whilst there's not 8 sessions up on the site, it means your talk is still up for consideration.
 I will respond to everyone with a yay or nay eventually.
 If you want to come to FFConf, regardless of whether your CFP is selected, please buy a ticket and if your talk is selected, the ticket will be refunded and returns to the public pool of tickets.

 ## Our promise to you